 Most existing DevOps ‘specialists’ grow or develop into their role with no formal standards or certification, and a modicum of training in the actual practice of cross functional DevOps practices.
 They may already be experienced, highly skilled, competent and high performers in their own field of Software Development, Computing, IT Management, or Quality Assurance but they can lack the knowledge and understanding of the other cross functional disciplines they now find themselves working with daily.
 Understanding not only the technical, but also the business and human factors at play during the high pressure demands of modern software delivery processes, is essential in the modern discipline of DevOps

-Typically two taught modules will be delivered per semester on Tuesday and Thursday evenings 6.30pm to 9.30pm.
-These will be streamed live from ITT and will be available for download and offline viewing.
+Lectures will be streamed live from TU Dublin (Tallaght Campus) and will be available for download and offline viewing.